 The benefits of drinking in moderation begin early in life and they apply to beer, wine, and spirits.

-In Great Britain health officials recommend moderate drinking.
-Physicians need to do the same in the United States.
+Health officials in many countries recommend moderate drinking.
+Physicians need to do the same in the US.

 - Alcohol and Health.